alexander-pick/MKMTool/README.md

 + Richer log options

 11.07.2017
-+ Fixed weird ug which caused wrong price calculation on foregin systems
++ Fixed weird bug which caused wrong price calculation on foreign systems
 + Fixed crash if articles other than singles are listed on the account

 24.04.2017